 The purpose of the Qualifying Examination is to assess the breadth of the student's knowledge of the discipline, the student's achievement during the first year of graduate study, and the student's potential to apply research methods independently.
 This judgment will be based on the student's aptitude and potential for completing the program as well as on his or her mastery of the desired substantive content to date.
 The Qualifying Examination is an oral examination in which the student presents a critical analysis of a published paper from the contemporary peer-reviewed literature.
-For full-time students the examination is usually taken during the second year in the Ph.D. program, preferably in the Spring term.
+For full-time students the examination is usually taken during the second year in the Ph.D. program, preferably in the Spring or Summer term.

-It is the student's responsibility to initiate the appointment of a Qualifying Examination Committee and arrange a date for the examination.
+It is the student's responsibility to (1) initiate the appointment of a Qualifying Examination Committee, (2) arrange a date for the examination, and (3) inform Ms. Noel Harrie, the student liaison in the Department of Human Genetics, and she will check the graduate status of the committee members and arrange a room.
 If the student has separate research and academic advisors, both normally serve on the qualifying exam committee.
-The committee must be approved by the Office of Student Affairs; this approval should be requested in a letter prepared by the Department of Human Genetics student services staff and signed by the student's program director or advisor.
+The committee must be approved by the Office of Student Affairs; this approval will be requested in a letter (or email) prepared by the Department of Human Genetics student services staff and signed by the student's program director or advisor.